k28321251/tdd-smartfill/README.md

 ## Step 1
 1) Create class for a cylindrical flask.
 Don’t worry about the different shapes.
-2) Should be able to define the flask of different dimensions (diameter and height).
+2) Should be able to define flask of different dimensions (diameter and height).
 3) The volume of the flask should be only in multiple of 10s.

 <pre><code>